make a Church

 –St. John Baptist de la Salle

-Work hard…make more sacrifices to help save souls, “I’m doing all I can” we say…but yet our spare time is filled with watching the news, sitcoms, idol chatter and other worldly things.
+We MUST work hard…make more sacrifices to help save souls, “I’m doing all I can” we say…but yet our spare time is filled with watching the news, sitcoms, idol chatter and other worldly things.
 “I’m too tired” might be our excuse…most are too tired since we have chosen the lazy path that leads to a lazy life, which refuses to carry the cross of being tired…that leads to the love of being a sloth.

 What are we going to say at judgement, when God says, “I sent my messengers to tell you what to change, and you ignored them to do as you wish.”
 What are we going to say?